Scholarly Name Reference

 brahmā.com → xn--brahm-jwa.com

 The non-ASCII characters in Brahmā are encoded while the ASCII remains visible.
 To the DNS, it is Punycode.
 To humanity, it is Brahmā.
+This domain is currently registered by another party.

 How brahma becomes Brahmā